act65/mri-reconstruction/notebooks/online-sampling/README.md

 All samples in an underconstrained set should have equal probability!?
 Noise should induce a distribution which would diffuse out from the samples in an underconstrained set.

-### RL

-Action = the possible places to sample.

-## Questions

-- How much time do we have?
-How long does it take for the MRI to take a sample?
-- Which dynamics of the MRI process matter here?
-Slew rates, ...?

 ## Online sampling